phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 We have various options for trying to fix up an assembly with the above issues.

 ### Break contigs --> fixes chimeric contigs
-There are a few ways to break starting contigs/scaffolds:

 ##### Split on gaps
 One is to simply split every sequence on gaps in the assembly, where a gap is defined as a stretch of Ns of at least some length (2 or 10 usually).